tchen-research/tchen-research.github.io/index.md

 description: I'm Tyler Chen!
 This page contains some basic information about my reserach.
 ...

-I am current a Courant Instructor, sponsored by [Chris Musco](chrismusco.com/).
+I am a Courant Instructor at New York University, sponsored by [Christopher Musco](chrismusco.com/).
+I have a joint appoinment with [Mathematics](https://math.nyu.edu/dynamic/) at Courant and [Computer Science and Engineering](https://engineering.nyu.edu/academics/departments/computer-science-and-engineering) at Tandon.

-My research aims to develop methods to support the scientists taking on the problems of today.
+Broadly, my research aims to develop methods to support the scientists taking on the problems of today.

-I'm interested in incorporating probabilistic techniques into classical algorithms to develop methods which are fast and reliable, both in theory and in practice.
+I'm particularly interested in incorporating probabilistic techniques into classical algorithms to develop methods which are fast and reliable, both in theory and in practice.
 Right now, I work mainly in the field of numerical linear algebra on Krylov subspace methods such as the conjugate gradient and Lanczos methods.
 I hope that my work will help to bridge the gap between numerical analysis, theoretical computer science, and applied computational sciences such as quantum physics.

 I am committed to making my research accessible and to facilitating the reproducibility/replicability of my work.
 Code to generate the figures from my papers can be found on [Github](https://github.com/chentyl).
 Please feel free to contact me with any questions or concerns about my research.

-More information can be found in my [CV](./cv.pdf).
+More information can be found in my [curriculum vitae (cv)](./cv.pdf).

 ## Collaboration